A Guide to Investing in Porto, Portugal Real Estate for Sale

 Are there any restrictions for foreign buyers in Porto?

-Foreign investors or expats are not restricted from buying property in Porto or anywhere else in Portugal.
+Foreign investors or expats are not restricted from buying homes for sale in Porto, Portugal, or anywhere else in Portugal.

 How does the cost of living in Porto compare to Lisbon?